XiaohongLi0122/xiaohongli0122.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctral scientist working in CmPA, Department of Mathematics, KU Leuven.
+I am a postdoctral scientist working at the department Sun and Heliosphere, Max Planck Institute for Solar System Research.
-My research focuses on using both obervational tools and numerical simulation tools to explore the physics on the sun.
-Particularly, I am interested in solar jets, e.g., small amplitude energetic events on the solar lower atmosphere, and coronal rain, e.g., the thermal circulation processes on the solar corona.
+My research topics here can be categorized into two parts.
+First, I work on the analysis and dissemination of Solar Orbiter PHI data to the public, which involves utilizing existing tools as well as developing custom data analysis routines.
+Also, I plan to use the extensive and ever-expanding dataset from the Solar Orbiter instruments (e.g., PHI, EUI, SPICE, and Metis) to explore the physics on the sun.
+Specifically, I focus on examining the structures of the photospheric magnetic field and their impact on solar activities and coronal heating based on both observational data and simulations.